 This is a follow up story for Badger Maps.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Badger Maps is an app for field salespeople that provides tools like a route planner that empowers field sales teams to crush their quota.
 We’re focused on helping outside salespeople save time with scheduling and route planning to get back hours of selling time each day.

 Badger is the complete field sales app: combining Google Maps integrates with your CRM, route optimization, schedule planning, and lead generation.
 You can check out a quick video on what we do here.

 I started the company 8 years ago, and today, we’re making $4.3 million a year and have 70 employees.

 Tell us about what you’ve been up to!
 Has the business been growing?